 Where many VAs (and other business owners) go wrong with the design process is that they put too much emphasis on their personal opinions.
 They create layouts, add images and design logos that appeal to them based on personal preferences and feelings without thinking about what might appeal to a potential client.

 I’m not suggesting that your website should have no personal flair attached to it — that’s unavoidable and even necessary in order to stand out.
-Nor am I suggesting that your website needs to take a data-driven approach because really, what data do have to work with at this stage?
+Nor am I suggesting that your website needs to take a data-driven approach because really, what data do you have to work with at this stage?

 What I am saying, is that you need to keep your goal in mind, follow some basic design principles and create something that: